Up to 50% off sofas & mattresses — limited‑time deals.

 How do I maintain leather in a Chesterfield?

-Follow the maker’s care guide, avoid harsh cleaners, and keep it away from direct heat and intense sun.
+Follow the maker’s care instructions, start with the right leather cleaning routine, and keep the sofa away from direct heat and intense sunlight.

 Previous post